 A specialist in white collar crime, civil and criminal asset forfeiture, civil and public law proceedings regarding the criminal process.
-Ranked as a star Individual in Chambers and Partners in the fields of POCA work and asset forfeiture (all circuits) and ranked in Who's Who at the UK Bar in the field of criminal fraud work.
+Ranked as a star Individual in Chambers and Partners in the fields of POCA work and asset forfeiture (all circuits) and ranked as a band 1 leading individual in the Legal 500 in the field of POCA and asset forfeiture (London Bar).
 He is appointed to the Attorney General's 'A' list panel for government work and acts in cases of the highest complexity.

 "He's good strategically, good on his feet and good on paper."